wtsi-hgi/hgi-cloud/docs/troubleshooting.md

 configuration of Spark -- which is driven from the master node -- will be incorrect.
 Specifically, the amount of memory available to the worker nodes is defined to be 2GiB less than the instance's memory.
-The instance, in this case, is *always* the master node.
+The instance that matters, in this case, is *always* the master node.

 If, say, the master is using a smaller flavour than the workers, then the workers will be undercommitted and thus waste resources.
 If the